Allahyar Sayyadmanesh: International career

 Sayyadmanesh was a member of the Iran U17 national team which qualified for the 2017 FIFA U-17 World Cup quarter-final in India.

 He made his senior national team debut on 6 June 2019, in a friendly against Syria, as an 80th-minute substitute for Karim Ansarifard.
 Nine minutes after coming on, he scored the last goal of the game in a 5–0 victory.
-The goal broke Saeid Ezatolahi's record of the youngest goalscorer in Iran national team's history by almost two years.Since his debut, Sayyadmanesh has been in and out of the national team.
+The goal broke Saeid Ezatolahi's record of the youngest goalscorer in Iran national team's history by almost two years.
+Since his debut, Sayyadmanesh has been in and out of the national team.

+In September 2026, Sayyadmanesh announced he won't play for Iran as long as Ghalenoi is the coach, in an interview with Iranian State TV.

+Personal life

+0n 11 January 2026, Sayyadmanesh publicly came out in support of the 2025–2026 Iranian protests by stating: "Pray for the brave people of Iran".
+He also has a tattoo with the phrase "King of Kings" under a map of Iran.